Snagsvkrv/camunda-client/README.md

 Firs, we assume that Camunda is up and running.
 If that's not the case, you might want to have a look at the [Camunda Platform Docker Images](https://github.com/camunda/docker-camunda-bpm-platform).
 Second, we assume that Camunda is running at [localhost:8080](localhost:8080).
 If not, you need to adapt the example below accordingly.
-Third, you need a way to deploy and run BPMN-Prozesses.
+Third, you need a way to deploy and run a BPMN process.
 The [Camunda Modeler](https://camunda.com/de/download/modeler/) is probably a good point of departure.

 ### The Model